 In an ideal world, we could neatly compartmentalize our caregiving duties, sticking to a routine that met the needs of a senior loved one, while allowing the time required to manage our myriad of other responsibilities.
 But of course, life doesn’t follow our desired script, and conflicting needs are common when caring for an aging parent.
-Many older adults balk at the need for help, while others may come to rely too heavily on an adult child, leading to unmet expectations and resulting in frustration for both parties.
+Many older adults balk at the need for help, while others may come to rely too heavily on an adult child, leading to unmet expectations and resulting in frustration for both parties of a caregiving relationship.

 - Focus on empathy.
 Rather than pulling away from an older loved one whose demands seem unreasonable, pause and empathize.
 Think through the difficulties your parent is facing, and how it would feel to be in his or her shoes.
 Then communicate your sincere concern and desire to help.